KGithub2019/CB-Automated-QA-Test/README.md

 - A covering note describing your design decisions.
 - Any instructions required to run your solution and tests in a Windows environment

-# Scenario:

-Scenario: Remaining cards correctly updated after drawing
-- *Assuming a new deck starts with 52 cards:*
-- Draw cards from the deck 5 times
-- Draw between 1 and 5 cards from the deck each time.
-- Verify that 52-[total cards drawn] remain in the deck at the end of the test